appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/minio-migration-update.md

 ## Overview

-By default, the Appcircle server utilizes MinIO in a single node single drive (`snsd`) configuration, employing version v3.14.0.
 Previous versions of the Appcircle server utilized MinIO in a multi-node single drive (`mnsd`) setup, which resulted in increased disk usage.
-However, with the transition to Appcircle server v3.14.0 and the adoption of `snsd` MinIO, disk consumption is anticipated to decrease by approximately 20%.
+By default, the Appcircle server utilizes MinIO in a single node single drive (`snsd`) configuration with the Appcircle server `v3.14.0`.
+With the transition to Appcircle server `v3.14.0` and the adoption of `snsd` MinIO, disk consumption is anticipated to decrease by approximately 20%.

 This documentation provides comprehensive instructions on migrating from the `mnsd` MinIO configuration to the `snsd` MinIO setup within the new Appcircle server version.